poweredcache/powered-cache/readme.txt

 == Description ==

 Powered Cache is a comprehensive caching and performance plugin for WordPress.
-It comes with build-in extensions that improve your website's performance.
+It comes with built-in extensions that improve your website's performance.

 __Plugin Website__: [poweredcache.com](https://poweredcache.com)